tylerswartz/ba_fewd/README.md

 	gem 'pry-rails'
 end
 ```
-Then run `gem bundle`.
+Then run `bundle install`.
 This give you the ability to debug with pry when you use the command `rails console`.
 If you are curious what methods a model has run `rails console` then call `ls` on the model (`ls Animal`).
 AcivteRecord::Querying#methods are the most common of the list to use.

 Once you get a list of methods for something you can get the documentation in pry by doing `?
 Animal.all` and it will tell you what `.all` does.